logwet/no-sprint/README.md

 # NoSprint Mod

+Mod that removes your ability to sprint, even underwater.
+Commissioned by k4yfour.

 ## Setup

 Put the `jar` file in your mods folder with Fabric Loader installed.
 This mod does not